LABRADOR AND ELLESMERE ISLAND

 Arctic history, unvarnished

 Because everything decays so slowly in the Arctic, historic sites are often rich in artifacts.
 One of the rules of travel is not to take souvenirs.
-Some sites, such as Adolphus Greely's Camp Clay on Pim Island, are poorer today because visitors have ignored these ethics.
+Some sites, such as Adolphus Greely's Camp Clay on Pim Island, are diminished today because visitors have ignored these ethics.
 Artifacts weave a magic spell around the sites.
 It entrances even people like myself who were slow to be interested in history.

 Until the 1970s, even scientists used to take souvenirs.
 Today, that's no longer done, with one exception.
 Sometimes officials will remove artifacts for museums or study.
 That's fair, I suppose, though one subset of this practice remains crass: Gussying up the artifacts for display.